munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 #### Ako's Custom Tour of Duty
 Ako is a hard bot, which means her skill point is set to 75.
 She is 75% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.

 Ako's teamwork is 50%, which in the OK category.
 She rarely follows the player's commands and always stays away from teammates.
-She only regroups if he has low money in reserve.
+She only regroups if she has low money in reserve.

 Ako is a quite aggressive bot.
 She will not retreat after spotting some enemies but retreats after spotting a large group of assailants.
 After several seconds, she will strike back.